 There are generally two types of gun owners:

-- Gun owners who will only purchase their guns from their local gun stores
+- Those who only purchase from their local gun stores

 For those who think buying a gun online is the best way to “cut corners” and being able to get around regulations and background checks, you will be sadly disappointed.